-Transmitter and Receiver Binding / Enable or Disable SAFE Select (BNF Basic)
+Transmitter and Receiver Binding / Switching ON and OFF SAFE Select (BNF Basic)

 This product requires an approved SpektrumTM DSM2®/DSMX® compatible transmitter.
 Visit www.bindnfly.com for a complete list of approved transmitters.

 The aircraft has an optional SAFE Select feature, which can be switched ON or OFF easily by binding in a specific manner as described below.